 The market is absolutely awash with second-hand machines at the moment, most of which are in fairly good condition.....traded in by many folks due to Windows 11's hardware requirements.
 With advice from our hardware guru @wizard, I eventually settled on a very tidy-looking Dell Latitude E6430.
 The seller was asking £60 for it, which I "haggled" down to £52; we were both happy with that, so I got quite a bargain.

 This comes with a Core i5-3340m; dual-core, H/T, base clock of 2.7 GHz, turbo boost of 3.4 GHz.
-Also has the required AVX/AVX2/AES instruction sets that are now a "must" for mainstream Pale Moon, so I can just let it update in the usual way again.
-It had a 640 GB 'plate-spinner', along with a single 8GB stick of DDR3 and a dead battery.
-Having used SSDs for quite a while now, the HDD was getting replaced; turns out the HDD was dated 2008 (same age as the D630!), so I wouldn't have trusted it further than I could have thrown it anyway....
+Also has the required AVX/AVX2/AES instruction sets that are now a "must" for mainstream Pale Moon, so I can just let PM update in the usual way again.
+It had a 640 GB 'plate-spinner', along with a single 8GB stick of DDR3 and a dead battery, BUT: having used SSDs for quite a while now, that HDD was getting replaced.
+Turns out the HDD was dated 2008 (same age as the D630!), so I wouldn't have trusted it further than I could have thrown it anyway....

-This has Dell's composite magnesium/aluminum chassis, and is absolutely solid; not a sign of flex anywhere.
+This has Dell's composite magnesium/aluminum chassis (developed for the Latitudes from this generation on, apparently), and is absolutely solid; not a sign of flex anywhere.
 It has a brushed stainless steel bumper, and also a screen-surround of the same material.
 The lid is a very smart-looking dark navy blue in colour, made of aluminum; almost black, but not quite, and the usual razor-sharp Dell logo.
 All in all, it's very tidy; one scratch, and a couple of scuff-marks, but nothing out of the way, really.
 I'm very pleased with it, all told.

 It has tons of neat little features; an SD card reader on the lower front-edge; an HDMI socket for a second monitor; external screws to tighten up the screen hinges (no dismantling with this thing)......along with a combo USB/eSATA port and 2 USB 3.0s.